 A boatshed and more

-Visitor access to the mezzanine is via stairs to be constructed beside the front entrance to the ground floor of the shed.
-The mezzanine will provide opportunities to explore ideas, try things out and find out about boats and boat-building, local maritime heritage and the people who lived and worked on the River Deben.
-Stairs down to the shed will provide access for people working on projects.
+Visitor access to the John Gibbins Gallery is via stairs beside the front entrance to the ground floor of the shed and a lift.
+The gallery will provide opportunities to explore ideas, try things out and find out about boats and boat-building, local maritime heritage and the people who lived and worked on the River Deben.

-The complementary functions of the shed and the Museum provide a unique opportunity for visitors to find out about Anglo-Saxon times and the environment in which the ship was used and also to see in practice how it was constructed.
+The complementary functions of the gallery and the workshop provide a unique opportunity for visitors to find out about Anglo-Saxon times and the environment in which the ship was used and also to see in practice how it was constructed.

 The Boatshed is a steel-framed portal type structure with profiled insulated roof and walls.
 It is being handed over as a “shell” building.
 The Trust is responsible for installing the electrics (lighting, power for tools, heating), public access stairs to the mezzanine, a mess room/office on the ground floor and two offices on the mezzanine floor for supervisors and volunteers.
-The slip is to be restored or rebuilt as necessary, by the developer.
+The slip has been restored, by the developer.

 The internal dimensions are 32m deep and width varying from 19metres at to 15m .
 Minimum head height in the ‘Ship’ area is 4metres.

 For technical information on the Waterfront Community Longshed, contact Bryan Knibbs: firstname.lastname@example.org